awsdocs/aws-iot-docs/developerguide/dynamic-thing-groups.md

 Dynamic thing groups differ from static thing groups in the following ways:
 + Thing membership is not explicitly defined\.
-To create a dynamic thing group, you must define a query string that defines group membership\.
+To create a dynamic thing group, you must define [a query string](example-queries.md) that defines group membership\.
-+ Dynamic thing groups cannot be part of a hierarchy\.
++ Dynamic thing groups can't be part of a hierarchy\.
-+ Dynamic thing groups cannot have policies applied to them\.
++ Dynamic thing groups can't have policies applied to them\.
 + You use a different set of commands to create, update, and delete dynamic thing groups\.
 For all other operations, the same commands that you use to interact with static thing groups can be used to interact with dynamic thing groups\.
 + The number of dynamic groups that a single account can have is [limited](https://docs.aws.amazon.com/general/latest/gr/iot-core.html#thing-group-limits)\.
 + You should not use personally identifiable information in your thing group name\.
 The thing group name can appear in unencrypted communications and reports\.